Mariapocs Garden and Shrine | 409 6th Avenue

-Stella, Property Development and Event Production is proud to have created this representation of an Eastern European Roadside Shrine Garden for the Cambria City National Historic District.
+Stella, Property Development and Event Production is honored to have created this representation of an Eastern European Roadside Shrine Garden for the Cambria City National Historic District.

 The prominent feature of the garden is the Shrine to Our Lady of Mariapocs.
 This icon of the Blessed Virgin Mary was chosen for its cultural significance and connection to the heritage of Cambria City.